-A customer journey map is a simple concept: it is a diagram that shows the steps customer(s) go through when interacting with a company, such as shopping online, visiting a retail store and other experiences.
-The need for journey maps become more important as the number of touchpoints increase and get complex.
-There are many ways to create journey maps.
-Though they may look visually different from one organization to another, there are consistent elements that need to be included regardless of design.
+A customer journey map is an important concept.
+Many people do not fully understand what is it and why create one.
+To keep it simple, a journey map is merely a diagram that shows the steps customer(s) go through when interacting with a company.
+It is common to interact with companies in multiple ways such as shopping online and visiting a retail store.
+The need for a journey map becomes most important as the number of touchpoints increase and when the customer buying path gets complex.
+There are many ways to create a journey map.
+They may look visually different from one organization to another, yet they have a few common components regardless of design.

 - Personas.
-Journey maps need to be created for specific customer segments.
-Maps account for how target audiences think and feel, their expectations, perceptions and more.
+Commonly known as specific customer segments.
+A Journey Map accounts for how target audiences think and feel, their expectations, perceptions, and more.

 - Touchpoints.
 Journey maps identify a series of steps that customers go through as they proceed through lifecycle stages and channels.
 The different phases are often referenced as “LBGUPS,” which stands for Learn, Buy, Get, Use, Pay & Support.
-All of these affect customer decisions on whether to stay or leave for a competitive brand.
+If any point is dissatisfying, customers may switch to a competitive brand.

 Why Do Journey Mapping?